How People Typically React to Victims of Rape and How they Should React

 After about 15 minutes of extreme self-loathing, a cab finally came.

 I didn’t want to report it, because blaming myself was an easier way to handle it.
 If I thought I had created the situation, then I knew I had the power to prevent it in the future.
+This was that false sense of safety I mentioned earlier.
+I was victim shaming myself.
 Now I know that many women will experience rape.
 Sober, drunk, by a stranger, by a friend, by a family member, at a bar, in a house, in a car.
 Once I learned the difficult truth about rape statistics and rape culture, I knew it was not something in my control.
 I wanted to know what I could do help others who went through what I did and how to help them not blame themselves.

 What I have learned is that a part of the solution is education.
 Rape is NEVER the victim's fault!
-And if someone is passed out or appears to be passed out, no consent can be given.
+And if someone is passed out or appears to be passed out, no consent can be given therefore no sexual contact should happen.
 When fooling around, you shouldn’t wait to hear a “no,” you should always ask and wait until you clearly hear a “yes.”

 If a victim comes to you here are some things you can say instead of victim-shaming (intentionally or unintentionally):